-A good argument can be made that the initial fulfilment of the prophecy lay in the more immediate future.
-God told Ahaz to ask for a sign, which he would witness, that God would grant victory against Syria and Israel.
-The birth of Jesus, some six hundred years later, hardly seems like an appropriate sign.
+A good argument can be made that Isaiah’s prophecy had a more immediate initial fulfilment than the birth of Jesus.
+God told Ahaz to ask for a sign that God would give military victory to Judah against Israel and Syria.
+The sign was for Ahaz’s benefit.
+The birth of Jesus, some six hundred years later, could hardly be considered a sign to Ahaz of military victory against his immediate enemies.
 Speaking of the son to be born of the almah, God says, “For before the boy knows how to refuse the evil and choose the good, the land whose two kings you dread will be deserted” (v.
 16).
 Clearly, the prophesied boy would be born while Syria and Israel were still a threat to Ahaz.
 By the time Jesus was born, that threat was long past, and Ahaz was no longer alive to witness the fulfilment of the prophecy.

 The notion must at least be entertained that the immediate fulfilment of this prophecy lay in the birth of a son to a young woman, not a virgin, in Ahaz’s own time.
-Perhaps Isaiah’s own son, Mahershalalhashbaz, whose birth is recorded in the opening verses of chapter 8, was the sign to Ahaz.
+Or else a virgin indeed conceived and bore a son while Ahaz was alive and Israel and Syria posed a threat to Judah.
+The former seems more likely.
+Perhaps Isaiah’s own son, Mahershalalhashbaz, whose birth is recorded in the opening verses of chapter 8, was God’s sign to Ahaz.

-Importantly, this in no way detracts from the virgin birth of Christ.
-The Holy Spirit clearly guided Matthew under inspiration to apply Isaiah 7:14 to the birth of Jesus.
-And the Greek word used there unequivocally means “virgin.”
+This interpretation in no way detracts from the virgin birth of Christ.
+The Holy Spirit clearly guided Matthew under inspiration to apply Isaiah 7:14 to the birth of Jesus, and the Greek word that Matthew chose unequivocally means “virgin.”

 Laying aside for the moment the debate surrounding the proper translation of almah, let’s consider the text as it applies to Jesus.
-When Joseph learned of Mary’s pregnancy, he immediately, and understandably, assumed that she had been unfaithful.
-As he contemplated the most discreet way to divorce her, an angel appeared to him with these words: “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
+When Joseph learned of Mary’s pregnancy, he immediately (and understandably) assumed that she had been unfaithful.
+As he contemplated the most discreet way to divorce her, an angel spoke to him: “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
 She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
-Matthew then adds this commentary: “All this took place to fulfil what the Lord had spoken by the prophet: ‘Behold, the virgin shall conceive and bear a son, and they shall call his name Emmanuel’” (Matthew 1:20–23).
-Once again, the Greek word here translated “virgin” only and always speaks of a virgin.
+Matthew adds his commentary: “All this took place to fulfil what the Lord had spoken by the prophet: ‘Behold, the virgin shall conceive and bear a son, and they shall call his name Emmanuel’” (Matthew 1:20–23).
+As noted, the Greek word here translated “virgin” only and always speaks of a virgin.

-The controversial translation choice of the aforementioned English Bible was controversial because the doctrine of the virgin birth is controversial.
-Sceptics decry the notion of a virgin birth as completely fallacious.
-It is impossible for a virgin to conceive, they argue.
-And yet the Bible tells us quite plainly that Mary did conceive, and give birth, as a virgin.
+The translation choice of the aforementioned English Bible was controversial because the doctrine of the virgin birth is controversial.
+Sceptics decry the notion of a virgin birth as completely fallacious (because impossible).
+But the Bible tells us quite plainly that Mary did conceive, and give birth, as a virgin.
 The question to be asked is, how important is the doctrine of the virgin birth to historic Christianity?
-Its significance is at least fourfold.
+Its significance is at least threefold.

-Third, it is significant because it displays God’s initiative.
-Mary did not plan to bear the Messiah, and she was not asked whether she was willing to do so.
+Second, it is significant because it displays God’s initiative.
+Mary did not plan to bear Messiah and was not asked whether she was willing to do so.
 She submitted, to be sure (Luke 1:38), but God had already decreed that the Saviour would be conceived in and born from her.
-God was determined to save his people from his sins (Matthew 1:21) and he took the initiative to do so.
+God was determined to save his people from his sins (Matthew 1:21) and took the initiative to do so.